drac94/pygql-boilerplate/README.md

 ```
 pip install pipenv
 ```

-### Install the project dependencies
+### Install project dependencies
-The next command will create a virtualenv and install the dependencies inside
 ```
 pipenv install
 ```
+The previous command will create a virtualenv and install the dependencies inside

+## Creating a Database
+Create a new postgres database with the table structure mentioned in **pygql.sql**, then, create an `.env` file following the `.env.example`  and set the name, user, host and password of your database.

 ## Running Flask Server
 Go to the root dir and run the below line in the terminal.
 ```
 pipenv run dev
 ```
-## Creating a Database
-Create a new postgres database with the table structure mentioned in *pygql.sql*, create an `.env` file and set the database name, user, host and password

 ## Testing GraphQL
 Go to http://localhost:5000/graphql to try GraphQL.
-Below are the example queries for adding a new post, getting all posts and updating a post.
+Below are the example queries for adding a new post, getting all posts, updating and deleting a post.
 ### Adding a New Post
 ```
 mutation{